 Buenos Aires - Economy and Transport

 Argentina is the second largest economy in Latin America after Brazil.
-The agricultural and food industries play a key role here.
-Both areas are strongly export-oriented.
-Other important segments are the automotive industry, oil refineries and the chemical industry.
-Many companies are based in the metropolitan area of Buenos Aires.
-The city is also the main seaport in Argentina and the country's commercial center.
+The key role is played by the agricultural and food industries.
+Both areas are extremely export-oriented.
+Other important segments include the automotive industry, petroleum refineries and the chemical industry.
+Many companies have their headquarters in the Buenos Aires metropolitan area.
+The city is also Argentina's most important seaport and the country's commercial center.
 The natural gas pipelines coming from Patagonia end in the metropolis.
 Buenos Aires is also a banking center and location for multinational companies.

 High-rise buildings in the Madero district

 The city has an international and a national airport as well as a well-developed motorway network.
 There are three ferry connections to Uruguay.
-The rail network in Argentina is poorly developed.
-Long-distance traffic is mainly carried out with buses.
+The railway network, on the other hand, is poorly developed.
+Long-distance transport is mainly carried out by buses.

 Retiro train station